 Do you eat breakfast, lunch, and dinner at your desk so you can be more productive and get everything done?

 I was guilty of all those things.
 I spent every waking moment working, hoping to be more productive.
 But, the more I worked, the more overwhelmed I felt.
 Things never got done and I was constantly playing catch up.

 Here’s the deal: you can’t run on an empty tank.

+If you don’t put gas in your car when you’re running low, it’s gonna stop and leave you stranded in the middle of the road.
 The same is true for you.
-If you don’t take regular breaks, you’ll feel tired and overwhelmed.
+If you don’t take regular breaks, you’re always feeling overwhelmed and tired.
 Suddenly, a 5-minute task takes 20 minutes to complete.
 You’re constantly fixing mistakes.
 And everything else in your life starts to rot, too.

 I didn’t realise I was heading for burnout until my coach pointed it out to me and ordered me to get an hour off work to go get a message.
 I resisted it so much, you thought she’d have asked me to have a tooth pulled without anesthesia…

 It worked.
 When I came back to work feeling refreshed, I was able to get a lot more done in less time.